Tesla shareholders approve CEO Musk's $2.6 billion compensation plan

 A wave of electric vehicles on the horizon from rivals are also adding pressure.
 Global automakers from Ford Motor Co to Volkswagen AG (VOWG_p.DE) are cumulatively investing $90 billion in electrification over the next five years, with luxury models from Audi and Tata Motors Ltd’s Jaguar due this summer.

-Additional reporting by Rishika Chatterjee in Bengaluru; Editing by Sunil Nair and Bill Rigby
+Additional reporting by Rishika Chatterjee in Bengaluru; Editing by Bill Rigby and David Gregorio